 Nicole has a Master of Arts degree from Montclair State University (Montclair, NJ), where she studied English with a concentration in British literature.
 Her thesis is titled “‘But they would not teach her to play’: Child Heroines, Fantasy, and the Victorian Debate on Female Education.”
 This paper outlines the re-imagining of Lewis Carroll’s Alices by two Victorian women writers, Christina Rossetti (Speaking Likenesses) and Augusta Webster (Daffodil and the Croaxaxicans: A Romance of History), and traces their use of child heroines in fantasy worlds as commentary on the Victorian debate on female education.
 Nicole received a Bachelor of Arts in English and Communications with a minor in Photography from Pace University (Pleasantville, NY).

-Before moving to LA, Nicole taught academic and professional writing, college reading, literature, and creative writing and consulted at university writing centers on the east coast, including Pace University (English Department), St. John’s University (First Year Writing Department and Institute for Writing Studies/Writing Center), and Montclair State University (Center for Writing Excellence).
+Before moving to California, Nicole taught academic and professional writing, college reading, literature, and creative writing and consulted at university writing centers on the east coast, including Pace University (English Department), St. John’s University (First Year Writing Department and Institute for Writing Studies/Writing Center), and Montclair State University (Center for Writing Excellence).

-Other professional experiences include the positions of technical writer at an IT consulting firm, personal assistant to a magazine writer/book author, horseback riding instructor, senior counselor and interim program director, an online course teaching assistant, a campus tour guide, and a newsletter editor.
+Other professional experiences include the positions of technical writer at an IT consulting firm, personal assistant to a magazine writer/book author, nightlife photographer, horseback riding instructor, senior counselor and interim program director, an online course teaching assistant, a campus tour guide, and a newsletter editor.
 She also interned during her time as an undergraduate as an academic advisor.

 Her favorite poem is “Love Calls Us to the Things of This World” by Richard Wilbur, and her favorite fiction book is The Temple of the Winds by Terry Goodkind.